sjgknight/creds-hugo-research-group/content/research/portfolio-teacher.md

 ---

 ## The digital teacher [{{< icon name="link" pack="fas" >}}](.#Teacher) [{{< icon name="level-up-alt" pack="fas" >}}](.) {#Teacher}

-Research in this strand recognises that teachers play a central role in learning in society, and that their own learning needs have been impacted by digital tools, but that digital tools also offer opportunities to support teacher learning.

 {{< spoiler text="Click to read more" >}}